Are you going on a Disney Cruise? I’m so excited for you (and jealous!)

 Fail #2 Scheduled our “fancy” dinner on the same night as the pirate party.

 We waited so long to schedule our “adult only dinner” that the time slots were filled.
 (Granted, I think they fill months before we even booked the cruise.)
 We ended up taking a surprisingly open evening slot.
-It turned out that it was available because it coincided with the Pirate Party.
+It turned out that it was available because it coincided with Pirate night!

 We had great costumes.
 After dinner, we rushed back to the cabin to change and grabbed the kids from the Oceaneer’s club.
 However, we only made it to the tail end of the party and most of the families still partying were not in costume!
+It’s a good idea to bring your Disney gear on board since the ship’s stores can be pricey.
+We ordered stuffed animals and my daughter’s princes costume from the Disney Store.

 Fail #3 Didn’t let the kids spend much time in the kids’ area